 This little guy is a dream lens!
 It’s the prime lens (which means it masters one focal length and does not zoom) that captures images in a way that’s closest to the human eye.
 It takes really crisp images and is the perfect length to capture both distance and close up portraits.
 If I could only take one lens to any session or wedding, this would be my lens of choice!

 Now that you know what we recommend, you may wonder where to purchase or rent said equipment?
-Here’s our secret:
+Here’s our suggestions: